How to Export Managed Device Details from Intune

 Export Managed Device Details from Microsoft Intune Admin Center

-Sign in Into Microsoft Endpoint Manager Admin Center and Navigate to Devices > All Devices
+To export the device list, sign in to Microsoft Intune Admin Center and navigate to Devices > All Devices

 MEM | Exported Device Data

-Export Managed Device Details using PowerShell SDK for Intune Graph API
+Export Managed Device Details using PowerShell SDK for Intune Graph API – MSGraph (Legacy)

-Once connected with MSGraph, you can use Get-IntuneManagedDevice cmdlets to view / export the data from PowerShell.
+Once connected with MSGraph, you can use Get-IntuneManagedDevice cmdlets to view/export the data from PowerShell.

-Let’s go through few examples:
+Let’s go through a few examples:

 Get-IntuneManagedDevice | select-object deviceName,manageDeviceOwnerType,OperatingSystem,ComplianceState,userName,model,SerialNumber | Format-Table